40s Dresses & Clothes

 See all our 40s dresses in our store in Copenhagen

 You can look here on our webshop and see what we offer of 40s dresses and other 40s clothes, but if you have the opportunity to look past our store in Copenhagen, then we would recommend you to do so, so you can see our full range of fantastic 40s clothes.
 The store employs Stine, Kirstine, Line and Cecilie, who are all passionate dress lovers and they will do everything they can to help you find the perfect 40s outfit for you.

 Of course, we also offer a good selection of 50s dresses and clothes in both the store and here on the webshop.
 Look at this.

 Of course, we also offer a good selection of 60s dresses and clothes in both the store and here on the webshop.
 Look at this.

 Do you have any questions regarding our 40s dresses?

-At Mondo Kaos, our first priority is always happy customers.
-If you have any questions, whether about our range of 40s dresses or other clothing, please do not hesitate to contact us.
-You can meet us every weekday on 60 95 11 36 in the period 10: 00-18: 00 - however, on busy days it can be difficult for us to answer the phone, as we are usually busy taking care of the customers who visit us in the store.
-Therefore, it will be an advantage to write your question to email@example.com where we strive to answer within a weekday.
+With Mondo Kaos our first priority is always happy customers.
+If you have any questions, whatsoever, about our range of 40s dresses or other clothing, please do not hesitate to contact us.
+You can reach us all weekdays on 60 95 11 36 between 10:00 and 18:00 - however, on busy days it may be difficult for us to answer the phone, as we are usually busy taking care of the customers who visit us in the store.
+Therefore, it would be advantageous to write your question to email@example.com, where we endeavor to respond within one working day.